Lego Monkie Kid: Season 2 sets

-Later, three sets were released on 1 July 2021.
+Later, three sets were released on July 1, 2021.
 A total of three sets including The Bone Demon were released.
-Senior Creative Director Simon Lucas revealed how the design team took cues from a video game to put together The Bone Demon set and explained, “Lego designer Justin Ramsden and I really tried to make the building journey part of the play,” and continued, “Like a video game, there's a battle at each level, and in the end you face the big boss.”
+Senior Creative Director Simon Lucas explained, "Lego designer Justin Ramsden and I really tried to make the building journey part of the play ...
+Like a video game, there's a battle at each level, and in the end you face the big boss."
 In addition, a two key chains with a key chain attached to the minifigures of Monkie Kid and Red Son.
-On December 31, 2021, the second season sets got retired in the Lego stores at the end of 2021.
+On December 31, 2021, the second season sets were retired.

 Season 3 sets

-In 2022, seven sets were released on 1 January 2022 and were based on the third season.
-A total of seven sets including Monkie Kid's Staff Creations, Monkie Kid's Galactic Explorer and The City of Lanterns were released as well.
+Seven sets based on the third season were released on January 1, 2022.
+These included Monkie Kid's Staff Creations, Monkie Kid's Galactic Explorer and The City of Lanterns.
 The Lego Group revealed at the China International Import Expo a brand new set titled the "Monkie Kid's Galactic Explorer" where MK and his team have built a rocket to launch into space, but Macaque's shadow clones try to stop them.
 The Minifigures are Monkie Kid, Mei, Mr. Tang, Sandy (minifig), a Mo space robot, and two of Macaque's shadow clones named Rumble and Savage.
-In addition, a promotional polybag set namely Monkie Kid's Underwater Journey was released as well.
-The Lego Group designer Justin Ramsden discussed about The City of Lanterns set and explained, "What's this extra part of track that's included at the back of the Lego model?!
-If you're lucky enough to get your hands on multiple copies of this set, then with a very small amount of rebuilding, you can actually combine them to make a much larger City!" and explained, "Finally… to some, this may be the luxurious Lotus Hotel however, don't be fooled!
-This is actually a candle to celebrate my seventh anniversary of working at The Lego Group.
+A promotional polybag set namely Monkie Kid's Underwater Journey was released as well.
+The Lego Group designer Justin Ramsden discussed The City of Lanterns set and explained, "If you're lucky enough to get your hands on multiple copies of this set, then with a very small amount of rebuilding, you can actually combine them to make a much larger City! ...
+This [Lotus Hotel] is actually a candle to celebrate my seventh anniversary of working at The Lego Group.
 Cheers and hope you enjoy the set!"

-Later, three sets were released on 1 June 2022.
-A total of three new sets named the Dragon of the East, Monkie Kid's Team Van and The Heavenly Realms were released.
+Later, three sets, the Dragon of the East, Monkie Kid's Team Van and The Heavenly Realms, were released on June 1, 2022.